Twelve Days of Christmas: United States

 In the United States, Christmas Day is a federal holiday which holds additional religious significance for Christians.

 The traditions of the Twelve Days of Christmas have been nearly forgotten in the United States.
-Contributing factors include the popularity of the stories of Charles Dickens in nineteenth-century America, with their emphasis on generous giving; introduction of secular traditions in the 19th and 20th centuries, e. g., the American Santa Claus; and increase in the popularity of secular New Year's Eve parties.
+Contributing factors include the popularity of the stories of Charles Dickens in nineteenth-century America, with their emphasis on generous giving; introduction of secular traditions in the 19th and 20th centuries, e.g. the American Santa Claus; and increase in the popularity of secular New Year's Eve parties.
 Presently, the commercial practice treats the Solemnity of Christmas, 25 December, the first day of Christmas, as the last day of the "Christmas" marketing season, as the numerous "after-Christmas sales" that commence on 26 December demonstrate.
 The commercial calendar has encouraged an erroneous assumption that the Twelve Days end on Christmas Day and must therefore begin on 14 December.

-Many American Christians still celebrate the traditional liturgical seasons of Advent and Christmas, especially Amish, Anglo-Catholics, Episcopalians, Lutherans, Mennonites, Methodists, Moravians, Nazarenes, Orthodox Christians, Presbyterians, and Roman Catholics.
+Many American Christians still celebrate the traditional liturgical seasons of Advent and Christmas, especially Catholics, Amish, Anglo-Catholics, Episcopalians, Lutherans, Mennonites, Methodists, Moravians, Nazarenes, Orthodox Christians, and Presbyterians.
 In Anglicanism, the designation of the "Twelve Days of Christmas" is used liturgically in the Episcopal Church in the US, having its own invitatory antiphon in the Book of Common Prayer for Matins.

 Christians who celebrate the Twelve Days may give gifts on each of them, with each of the Twelve Days representing a wish for a corresponding month of the new year.
 They may feast on traditional foods and otherwise celebrate the entire time through the morning of the Solemnity of Epiphany.
 Contemporary traditions include lighting a candle for each day, singing the verse of the corresponding day from the famous The Twelve Days of Christmas, and lighting a yule log on Christmas Eve and letting it burn some more on each of the twelve nights.
 For some, the Twelfth Night remains the night of the most festive parties and exchanges of gifts.
 Some households exchange gifts on the first (25 December) and last (5 January) days of the Twelve Days.